-The Fund invested 4.06% of assets in the "not sustainable" category.
 The investments included are cash, money market instruments, and may also include derivatives.
 The purpose of these assets are to meet liquidity, target return or manage risk and may not contribute to the environmental or social aspects of the Fund.